UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca.md

     However, on Bianca, this so-called X-forwarding is disabled.
     Hence, we do not teach it :-)

+#### 2. Type your UPPMAX password and 2FA

- 2. Type your UPPMAX password,
+Type your UPPMAX password,
 directly followed by the UPPMAX 2-factor authentication number, for example `verysecret678123`, then press enter.
 In this case, the password is `verysecret` and `678123` is the 2FA number.

+### 3. You are in!

- 3. Enjoy!
+Enjoy!
 You are in!

 ???- question "Why does one need two passwords?"